-Articles should be between 500 to 1500 words.
+Articles should be between 500 to 1500 words for newsletters and 950 to 1,250 words for Intersections in Practice (does not include reference list or table(s)).
 All articles should be submitted in 12-point type, Times New Roman font, double-spaced, in Microsoft Word or rich text format (.rtf).

 The author must be a social worker or co-author with a social worker.
 Every article should be accompanied by the author's full name, highest degree and any licenses or certifications and job title, and/or employing organization.
 Authors should identify if they are an MSW or ACSW.
 An e-mail address is encouraged.

 Author’s bio should come before the reference list.